 Gulfport is a somewhat small coastal city (i.e. on the ocean, a bay, or inlet) located in the state of Florida.
-With a population of 12,322 people and six constituent neighborhoods, Gulfport is the 181st largest community in Florida.
+With a population of 12,401 people and six constituent neighborhoods, Gulfport is the 181st largest community in Florida.

 Also of interest is that Gulfport has more people living here who work in computers and math than 95% of the places in the US.

-Gulfport is a very ethnically-diverse city.
+Gulfport is a somewhat ethnically-diverse city.
 The people who call Gulfport home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Gulfport residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Gulfport include Irish, English, Italian, and Polish.
+Important ancestries of people in Gulfport include German, Irish, English, Italian, and Polish.